epan/greenhouse-slack/README.md

 ## What it does

-1. Takes for webhook events in Greenhouse
+1. Takes webhook events in Greenhouse
 2. Forms a Slack message and posts it to a slack channel
 3. Can filter for specific job IDs